michael-franke/michael-franke.github.io/CompPsychLing_2016/index.md

 Each class begins with a very short quiz (2 - 4 questions, possibly multiple choice) about the text that we will discuss in that class.
 All quizes receive scores.
 In order to be admitted to the final exam, it is necessary to have at least 70% of the maximally possible total score from all quizes.
 The grade is based on the score from the final exam.

+For a "Proseminar Schein", participants can use one wildcard: they will not have to do the quiz and the exam questions for one paper of their choice.
+Which paper to use the wildcard for should be communicated in advance.
+For a "Hauptseminar Schein", participants must prepare to introduce the key ideas of a paper in 10 - 15 minutes.

 ### schedule (tentative)